 This week saw the first three of four auctions of MoMA’s Photographs at Christie’s New York.
 The first auction to get underway was the ‘Henri Cartier-Bresson’ auction, which took place online and realised $316,375 with the highest bid going to the infamous ‘Behind the Gare St.Lazare, Paris’ with a hammer price of $81,250 ($56,000 over its top estimate of $25,000).

 The second auction to begin was the ‘Photographs including property from the Museum of Modern Art’ auction, which saw a total of $3,321,500 in sales.
-This took place at Christie’s Rockefeller Centre location, with the highest bid going to Peter Beard’s ‘Orphaned Cheetah Cubs, Mweiga, near Nyeri, Kenya, March 1968’ which sold for $672,500 ($172,500 above its top estimate of $500,000).
+This took place at Christie’s Rockefeller Centre location, with the highest bid going to Peter Beard’s ‘Orphaned Cheetah Cubs, Mweiga, near Nyeri, Kenya, March 1968’ which sold for $672,500 ($172,500 above its top estimate of $500,000), a world record for the artist.
 This auction saw 7 lots sold for over $100,000 including works from Irving Penn, Robert Mapplethorpe, Hiroshi Sugimoto, Man Ray and Ansel Adams.

 The final MoMA auction to take place this week was the ‘MoMA: Pictorialism into Modernism’ auction, which took place online and realised a total of $436,500 with the highest bid going to Constantin Brancusi’s ‘Princesse X, 1916’ print, which sold for $100,000 ($20,000 above it’s top estimate).